Environmental Fellows Program

 Carl Jones is the 2016 Winner of the Indianapolis Prize!
 Carl Jones exemplifies what it means to truly save a species from extinction.
-He will be delivering a lecture at DePauw on October 13, 2016 at 11:30am that will be free and open to the public.Read More
+He delivered a lecture at DePauw on October 13, 2016.Read More

 Delta Gamma Foundation Lecture by Pashon Murray

 In 2010 Pashon Murray co-founded Detroit Dirt, a local composting and biomass collection company that specializes in providing compost and biomass solutions for the metro Detroit community.
-She spoke at DePauw in Kresge Auditorium on September 6, 2016.Read More
+She spoke at DePauw on September 6, 2016.Read More

 Dr. Robert Bullard to Present Keynote